 Bishop Reverend George Rassas is the Auxiliary Bishop of the Archdiocese of Chicago.
 He was ordained as a priest in May of 1968 and ordained as a bishop in 2006 at Holy Name Cathedral in Chicago.
 Prior to joining the Archdiocesan offices in Chicago, he was the pastor of St. Mary Parish in Lake Forest from 1990 to 2004.
 Raised in Winnetka, he was the Vicar General of the Chicago Archdiocese from 2004 to 2006.
 Bishop Rassas holds a Bachelor’s degree from St. Mary of the Lake Seminary in Mundelein and a Master’s degree from Loyola University of Chicago in counseling psychology.

 Formerly he has served as associate director of the Catholic Family Consultation Service and later as director of the Office for Family Ministries.
 He is also a founding member of the new St. Martin de Porres High School in Waukegan, Illinois.

 George W. Rourke, Director

-Mr. George Rourke is Executive Officer and President of Venterra Sales & Management Corp.
-He has over 35 years of experience in all facets of real estate, business development and finance.
-Formerly, he was an officer of James W. Rouse & Co., and Partner and President of North American Golf Corp.
-Mr. Rourke has been a member of Maryville’s board of directors for 24 years and is former Chair of the board.
+Mr. George Rourke is retired as CEO and President of Venterra Sales and Management Corporation.
+He spent his entire working career in all facets of the real estate business focusing on real estate development and finance.
+Formerly, he was an officer of James W Rouse and Company, and Partner and President of North American Golf Corporation.
+He also serves ad a Director of the Western Golf Association and a member of St. Mary of the Woods Parish Council.
+Mr. Rourke has been a member of Maryville’s board of directors for 32 years and is former Chair of the board.
 He is a graduate of DePaul University.

 Michael P. Rourke, Director